spigmworkshopv3/spigmworkshopv3.github.io/_pages/call.md

 To ensure your submission is considered, please adhere to the following guidelines:

-*   **Formatting Instructions**: We solicit <s>4-page</s> **4-to-8-page [UPDATE (5/24): extended due to high volume of requests]** workshop papers (with unlimited references and appendix) following our **[LaTeX template](https://www.overleaf.com/read/ybgbzctsxqwj#61abdc)** (edited from ICML 2024 main conference paper template).
+*   **Formatting Instructions**: We solicit 4-to-8-page workshop papers (with unlimited references and appendix) following our **[LaTeX template](https://www.overleaf.com/read/ybgbzctsxqwj#61abdc)** (edited from ICML 2024 main conference paper template).
 The maximum size of submissions is 50 MB.
 While your submission can contain a supplement or appendix, please note that reviewers are not obliged to review supplementary material.
 *   **Reviews**: The review process will be double-blind.
 All **submissions must be anonymized** and the leakage of any identification information is prohibited.

 To submit your work, please visit the **[OpenReview](https://openreview.net/group?id=ICML.cc/2024/Workshop/SPIGM)**.